ai4ce/FusionSense/README.md

 <img src="assets/snapshot.gif" alt="FusionSense Snapshot" width="200"/>

 ## Preparation
+This repo has been tested on Ubuntu `20.04` and `22.04`.
+The real-world experiment is conducted on `22.04` as `ROS2 Humble` requires it.

 ### Step 0: Install Everything Robotics
 We used a depth camera mounted on a robot arm powered by `ROS2` to acquire pictures with accurate pose information.
 We also used a tactile sensor for <b>Active Touch Selection</b>.